 Prior to our IPO in June 2018, there was no public market for shares of our common stock.
 Although our common stock is listed on the Nasdaq Global Select Market, or Nasdaq, we cannot assure you that an active, liquid trading market for our shares will continue to develop or be sustained.
 A public trading market having the desired characteristics of depth, liquidity and orderliness depends upon the presence in the marketplace and independent decisions of willing buyers and sellers of our common stock, over which we have no control.
 The lack of an active market may impair our stockholders' ability to sell their shares at the desired time or at a price that our stockholders consider reasonable.
 An inactive market may also impair our ability to raise capital by selling shares and may impair our ability to acquire other businesses or technologies or in-license new product candidates using our shares as consideration.
-We cannot offer any assurance that an active trading market for our common stock, which may contribute to the price volatility of our common stock and could limit stockholders' ability to sell their shares.
+We cannot offer any assurance that an active trading market for our common stock will develop or how liquid that market may become.
+As a result, relatively small trades may have a disproportionate impact on the price of our common stock, which may contribute to the price volatility of our common stock and could limit stockholders' ability to sell their shares.
 In addition, the stock market in general, and the market for smaller biotechnology companies in particular, have experienced extreme price and volume fluctuations that may be unrelated or disproportionate to the operating performance of these companies.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
 The above factors could adversely affect the value of our common stock and cause you to lose all or part of your investment.